SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-Secrets-Management.md

 Secrets are stored securely in a local vault.
 The local vault is expected to only allow access to the user who owns that vault.
-Remote secrets are stored in the local vault and used by the secrets management cmdlets to retrieve remote secrets.
+Secrets required to access remote vaults are stored in the local vault and used by the secrets management cmdlets to retrieve remote secrets.

 `User Context` --> `Local Vault` --> `SecretsVaultExtension` --> `Remote Vault`